 MP3 songs playlist file definition and linked programs information.

-File extension m3u is used by following file type(s):
+The File extension m3u is used by the following file type(s):

-One common use of the M3U file format is creating a playlist file that contains a single entry pointing to a stream on the Internet.
-The created file provides easy access to that stream and can be used for things like downloading from a website or for emailing, or for Internet radio listening.
+One common use of the M3U files format is creating a playlist file that contains a single entry pointing to a stream on the Internet.
+The created files provide easy access to that stream and can be used for things like downloading from a website or for emailing, or for Internet radio listening.

 The unicode version of M3U format is M3U8 format, it can include UTF-8 unicode characters.